SocksTheWolf/DeckConnectSite/_pages/splash.md

 Use your Stream Deck to control Unreal Applications running on other machines, servers and even multiple applications at once.

-{% include marquee %}

-{% include feature_row id="intro" type="center" %}
+{% include feature_row id="feature_row" %}

-Why bother juggling multiple controllers, jerryrig an OSC server or use other input devices?
+Why bother juggling multiple controllers, jerryrigging an OSC server or using other input devices?
 With DeckConnect, get fast, native integration.

 The power is *right under your fingertips*.
 {: .text-center}